- Avoid paying for information

 - Speak with a HUD-approved reverse mortgage counselor.
 The counselor will help you understand reverse mortgages and help you evaluate your situation.

-- Obtain several offers from different reverse mortgage lenders in order to compare different options.
+- Obtain several offers from different reverse mortgage lenders to compare different options.
 The rule of thumb is to get at least three separate offers so that you have a good comparison of the terms offered.
 We can get you started with our reverse mortgage savings center.

 - Make sure you understand all the terms and conditions within the reverse mortgage contracts.
 Your reverse mortgage counselor can guide you through the contracts.